RedGreenBlue09/RedGreenBlue09/README.md

 ### Me in a nutshell:

   - 🇻🇳 I'm Vietnamese.
-  - 🔥 Hobby: Learning computer science.
+  - 🔥 Hobby: Exploring softwares & Programming.
   - 😐 I'm new to programming.

 ### Detailed Information: